Build Quality Excel Report

 Build Verification Testing: Helps the team monitor the quality of builds by showing test results for all automated tests that are marked as Build Verification Test (BVT) that are run during the build process.

 Test Activity Per Build: Helps the team monitor the quality of builds by showing test results for all tests that have been run against the build for all or selected test plans.

 You can view the Build Quality report if you open Team Explorer, open the team project, open the Excel Reports folder, and open the Test Team Management folder.
-You can access this folder only if your team project portal has been enabled and is configured to use SharePoint Server Enterprise Edition.
-For more information, see Share information using the project portal.
+You can access this folder only if your team project portal has been enabled and is provisioned to use SharePoint Products.
+For more information, see Access a Team Project Portal and Process Guidance.

 These reports are available only when the team creates test plans and starts to run tests by using Microsoft Test Manager.
-For information about how to define test suites and test plans, see Planning manual tests using the web portal.
-For information about how to access this report, see Excel reports.
+For information about how to define test suites and test plans, see Organizing Test Cases Using Test Suites.
+For information about how to access this report, see Excel Reports (Agile).